-- •Provides the clinical and technical guidance necessary to support the individual in managing his/her healthcare needs. - •Completes the comprehensive Nursing Assessment and all component parts, and monitors the effectiveness of health interventions, updating the assessment as needed, but no less frequently than annually during robust preplanning for the person-centered plan.
-Component parts of the Nursing Assessment includes: - Diagnoses and conditions, allergies, medications, labs/radiology, utilization of medical services, vital signs, height/weight, nutrition, oral/dental, - systems summary, behavior symptoms and management, infection control, communication/vision/hearing, activities of daily living, and health practices - Fall Risk Assessment - Aspiration Assessment - Medical Alert Form - Significant Medical Conditions - •any other specific health protocols necessary to support the service recipient's health - •Completes on-site medication/record reviews for Neighborhood Homes and Community Living Arrangements (e.g. the monthly Health and Medication Review as outlined in all applicable DDDS policies and procedures.)
-Findings of all reviews shall be recorded in the electronic case record and any adverse findings must be reported as a critical incident for follow up and possible corrective action. - •Completes monthly contacts (by phone or in person) and at least 2 homes visits annually for those service recipients that are level 1-2 on the Assessment of Need for services and a minimum of quarterly home visits for those service recipients that are level 3 and above that reside in a Shared Living home.
-During the on-site visit the nurse will verify that medication storage follows the DDDS guidelines. - •Completes Quarterly Nursing Reviews for individuals residing with Shared Living Providers. - •Monitors, reviews, and reconciles medication forms monthly and takes appropriate action as indicated for individuals residing with Shared Living Providers. - •In emergency situations, may perform a medical procedure within the registered nurse's scope of practice, experience and proficiency. - •Participates as an Interdisciplinary Team member. - •Attends the annual Person-Centered Plan (PCP) meetings and other meetings as appropriate. - •Provides ongoing health related training for waiver participants, direct support professionals and families. - •Maintains on-going accurate, timely, and relevant documentation of all health care issues.
-Updates all required documents as changes in health conditions warrant. - •Communicates to individuals/families/guardians/other service providers about health care issues. - -Attends medical appointments with the individual if indicated/warranted. - Assists in obtaining resources and acts as an advocate and coordinator of health care services ensuring appropriate treatment, follow-up and resolution to healthcare issues occur.
+• Provides the clinical and technical guidance necessary to support the individual in managing his/her healthcare needs.

+• Completes the Nursing Assessment, develops an integrated medical plan of care and monitors the effectiveness of the interventions on no less frequent than an annual basis.

+• Completes the required DDDS medical alert forms such as the Fall Risk Assessment, Aspiration Assessment, and other assessments as appropriate on no less frequent than an annual basis.

+• Completes on-site medication/record reviews for Neighborhood Homes and Community Living Arrangements (e.g. the monthly Health and Medication Review as outlined in all applicable DDDS policies and procedures.)
+Findings of all reviews shall be recorded in the electronic case record and any adverse findings must be reported as a critical incident for follow up and possible corrective action.

+• Completes monthly contacts (by phone or in person) and at least an annual on-site visit for Shared Living Providers.
+During the on-site visit the nurse will verify that medication storage follows the DDDS guidelines.

+• Completes Quarterly Nursing Reviews for individuals residing with Shared Living Providers.

+• Monitors, reviews, and reconciles medication forms monthly and takes appropriate action as indicated for individuals residing with Shared Living Providers.

+• In emergency situations, may perform a medical procedure within the registered nurse's scope of practice, experience and proficiency.

+• Participates as an Interdisciplinary Team member.

+- Attends the annual Person-Centered Plan (PCP) meetings and other meetings as appropriate. - Provides ongoing health related training for waiver participants, direct support professionals and families.

+• Maintains on-going accurate, timely, and relevant documentation of all health care issues.
+Updates all required documents as changes in health conditions warrant.

+• Communicates to individuals/families/guardians/other service providers about health care issues.

+- Attends medical appointments with the individual if indicated/warranted.

+· Assists in obtaining resources and acts as an advocate and coordinator of health care services ensuring

-- •Assists waiver participants to transition from one residential living arrangement to another. - •Adheres to DDDS healthcare protocols. - •Monitors medication administration activities performed by direct care staff or consumers and may provide consultation to a direct support professional regarding medication administration in specific situations where nursing expertise is required under the Nurse Practice Act.
+- appropriate treatment, follow-up and resolution to healthcare issues occur. - Assists waiver participants to transition from one residential living arrangement to another. - Adheres to DDDS healthcare protocols.

+• Monitors medication administration activities performed by direct care staff or consumers and may provide consultation to a direct support professional regarding medication administration in specific situations where nursing expertise is required under the Nurse Practice Act.